-For more information please contact the Japanese embassy or consulate general in your home country.
+For more information, please contact the Japanese embassy or consulate general in your home country.

 - Embassy recommendations: candidates are recruited and screened by a Japanese embassy or consulate general.
 Research student, undergraduate student, college of technology student, and special training college student recruitment for the next fiscal year (April, October) is made between March and May.
 The initial screening (documentary examination, written test and interview) is made at the embassy between June and August.
 The embassy then recommends the selected candidates to the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) through the Ministry of Foreign Affairs (MOFA) by the beginning of September.
-Teacher training and Japanese studies student recruitment for the next fiscal year (for those arriving in Japan in October) is made between December of the previous year and the following February.
+Teacher training and Japanese studies student recruitment for the next fiscal year (for those arriving in Japan in October) are made between December of the previous year and the following February.
 Screening is conducted between mid-February and March.
-Selected candidates are recommended to the Japanese Ministry of Education, Culture, Sports, Science and Technology through the Ministry of Foreign Affairs by end of April.
+Selected candidates are recommended to the Japanese Ministry of Education, Culture, Sports, Science and Technology through the Ministry of Foreign Affairs by the end of April.

 As an example, see the information on embassy recommendations by the University of Hiroshima (please note that this is outdated information from 2013).

 - University recommendation: research students and Japanese studies students who will be studying in Japan as an exchange student based on inter-university student exchange agreements can be screened through the national, public or private Japanese university (Japanese Government Scholarship).
 The university directly recommends the selected candidates to the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-Research students recommended by a university for study in Japan as government-sponsored scholarship recipients basically arrive in Japan in October according to the university program.
+Research students supported by a university for study in Japan as government-sponsored scholarship recipients arrive in Japan in October according to the university program.
 Universities usually recommend candidates to the Ministry by mid-April.